enemyzero2/swarm_email/README.md

 1. Run the application: `python app.py` 🚀
 2. Follow the prompts to send your emails with ease! 📧

+## 🛠️ New Agent: ela

+A new agent named `ela` has been added to manage the database.
+This agent will track email content and add necessary events and schedules to the database.

+## 🛠️ Configuring MySQL Database Connection

+To configure the MySQL database connection, add the following environment variables to your configuration:

+- `MYSQL_HOST`: The hostname of your MySQL server
+- `MYSQL_USER`: The username to connect to the MySQL server
+- `MYSQL_PASSWORD`: The password to connect to the MySQL server
+- `MYSQL_DB`: The name of the database to use

 ## 🤝 Contributing Guidelines

 We welcome contributions!
 Feel free to open issues or submit pull requests.
 Let's make this project even better together! 🌟